huaminglin/docker-demo/tomcat-demo/encoding/README.md

 mymethod=POST&mydata=%26%2320013%3B%26%2325991%3B
 Note: &#20013;&#25991; is used to generate payload.

-3. Conclusion: A web page can submit character which is not supported by the page encoding.
+3. Conclusion: A web page (by POST method) can submit character which is not supported by the page encoding.
 Numeric character reference is used to encode the character into ASCII characters.

 ## How do GET method and encoding work?
 1. update.sh and encoding.jsp